Easy Pink Sauce Pasta With Fire Roasted Tomatoes (Dairy-Free)

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 All you need is one pot, one blender, and 15 minutes to spare.
-Turn on your stove and get the water boiling right now; you’ll want to dig in right away after you get the recipe for this mouth-watering meal!
+Let’s get cooking!

 Why You’ll Love This Pink Sauce Pasta Recipe